Beeston Regis: Beeston Regis Common

-The common was made a Site of Special Scientific Interest/SA6 in the year 2000 and is habitat for a wide range of mammals, birds, and insects.
-There are some forty species of rare flowering plants, and fourteen species of British orchids have been recorded on the common due to its special soil conditions.
-With such a variety of flowers the site is attractive to butterflies.
-Twenty-six species have been regularly recorded, including green hairstreak, brown argus and Essex skipper.
-Kingfisher and heron are also visitors to the pond, and no fewer than 19 species of dragonfly/damselfly have been observed.
-The bird life of the common includes varieties such as chiffchaff, willow warbler, blackcap, common whitethroat, lesser whitethroat, reed warbler and occasionally sedge and grasshopper warblers.
+Beeston Regis Common lies in the valley of Beeston Beck and consists of 24.7 ha of grassland, heath, marsh, fen and secondary woodland.
+The common was made a Site of Special Scientific Interest/SA6 in 2000 and is a habitat for a wide range of mammals, birds, and insects.
+There are 40 species of rare flowering plants, and 14 species of British orchids have been recorded on the common due to its special soil conditions.
+With such a variety of flowers the site is attractive to butterflies; 26 species have been regularly recorded, including green hairstreak, brown argus and Essex skipper, as well as 19 species of dragonfly.
+Bird life of the common includes varieties such as chiffchaff, willow warbler, blackcap, common whitethroat, lesser whitethroat, reed warbler and occasionally sedge and grasshopper warblers.
 Nightjars are occasionally heard.
 Foxes and muntjac deer along with smaller mammals such as water shrew, field voles, and harvest mice are present.
 Adders, slowworms and common lizards can also be found on the common.